BDC Hamburger Icon

 Make sure to verify your leads, no matter how many (or few) you have.
 Before you send messages, check every email address you receive.
 Some may no longer work, the website hosting the email may be dead, or the owner may not use an email address even though it is considered valid.

 Invalid leads can make your email marketing campaign appear less successful than it actually is.
-By filtering out these email addresses, you will save money, time and resources.
+By filtering out these email addresses, you’ll save money, time and resources.
 It costs less to verify leads than it does to send messages to dead, unused or invalid email addresses.

 Not segmenting your leads

-While it is always in a business’s best interest to have as many leads as possible, it’s more important to have a smart, laser-focused approach to gathering these leads.
-Segmentation is a form of personalization; people tend to neglect or ignore impersonal emails.
+While it’s always in a business’s best interest to have as many leads as possible, it’s more important to have a smart, laser-focused approach to gathering these leads.
+You should segment your list since people tend to ignore impersonal emails.
 Segmenting your leads and approaching them with relevant introductions or messages will garner better results and more conversions.
-You will see increased open and click-through rates as well.
+You’ll see increased open and click-through rates as well.

-To segment your leads properly, however, your email list must be enriched with information on the person behind the email address.
+To segment your leads properly, you need to have data about the person behind the email address.
 Leads can be segmented by geographic location and/or company size.
 As you learn more about segmentation and gain additional experience, you can create deeper connections that work better for your business.

 Start driving leads